About Us

 How We Choose Our Policies

 CityHealth rates the nation’s largest cities based on their progress in adopting an evidence-based policy package.
-This policy package was derived using a three-part process that considered three criteria:
+Policies in the package were chosen based on these criteria:

 The goal was to provide city leaders with a pragmatic, achievable, yet aspirational, package of policies that could align with their city priorities and needs.